awslabs/open-data-docs/docs/noaa/noaa-ofs-pds/README.md

 You can use the AWS Command Line Interface to list a particular day in the bucket like this:

+ - aws s3 ls --no-sign-request s3://noaa-nos-ofs-pds/OFS/netcdf/YYYYMM
- - aws s3 ls --no-sign-request s3://noaa-ofs-pds/OFS/netcdf/YYYYMM/
+ - aws s3 ls --no-sign-request s3://noaa-ofs-pds/OFS.YYYYMMDD

  - Where `OFS` stands for Operational Forecast System, see table below